redmod-team/profit/doc/ui.rst

   Graph tools provided by plotly.

-There are different specific properties of the different graph-types described below.
+The different specific properties of the graph-types are described below.
 In all graph-types the axis are titled according to the selected variable.

 1D
-^^
+--
 The 1D graph offers a range-slider beneath the plot.
-With the range-slider the displayed range of data can be defined and moved along the axis.
+With the range-slider the displayed range of data can be defined and moved around along the axis.
 The alternative to the range-slider is to click&drag in the graph to select a certain area.
 By using this method, however the viewed area can only be decreased.

 .. figure:: pics/rangeslider.png